ronakupadhyaya/Horizons-week-05/README.md

 <img src="http://cl.ly/1q1H2F3L0D0z/Yelp%20Lite-2.png" width="500">

 When creating your Single Profile template, imagine that you are passing in the following context object into the template (_you are responsible for actually passing this into your template_ when you `.render` your route in the following sections!):

  ```
  {
  	user: {
- 		_id: YOUR_USER_ID,
+ 		_id: PERSON_BEING_VIEWED,
  		displayName: "Ethan Lee",
 		email: "ethan@joinhorizons.com",
 		location: "Probably making a PB&J"